You've earned it.

 Ohio War Orphans

 The Ohio War Orphans Board awards scholarships to the children of disabled or deceased war veterans.
-The scholarship will cover 80 percent of eligible instructional and general fees at public institutions in Ohio or partial instructional and general fees at a private institution in Ohio.
-For additional information, contact the Ohio War Orphans Board of the Ohio Department of Education.
+For 2018/2019, the scholarship will cover 80 percent of eligible instructional and general fees at public institutions in Ohio or partial instructional and general fees at a private institution in Ohio.
+Students must attend full-time, and prior recipients must maintain a minimum 2.00 cumulative grade point average.
+For additional information, contact the Ohio War Orphans Board of the Ohio Department of Higher Education.

 Ohio National Guard